SvitlanaShepitsena/react-business-intel/README.md

 2. Start application Webpack server: `npm run app:webpack:start`.
 3. Navigate to `http://localhost:4444`.

 <sub>P.S.
-Project was updated to fix alt updates breaking changes.
+Project was updated to fix alt updates with breaking changes.
+In addition, all ambiguos repositories were removed.
 Special thanks to Steven Bennett </sub>